usc-isi-i2/rltk/docs/overview.rst

 .. image:: images/overview-tables.png
    :scale: 60 %

-It's obvious that both of them have *id* ``A04`` and these two belong to the same entity.
+It's obvious that both of them have identical *id* ``A04`` and these two belong to the same entity.
 Then we know that "David's id is A04 and he is a male".

 But real world situations are more complex: